ruboto/ruboto-irb/index.md

 [ruboto-core on GitHub](http://github.com/ruboto/ruboto-core/)

 ruboto-core is a framework for writing full Android apps in Ruby.
-It includes generators for creating projects, classes, tests, and more.
+It includes support libraries and generators for creating projects, classes, tests, and more.

 ## Community